 How do you cut plexiglass at home?

 It is the easiest way to cut thin acrylic sheets with 1/8mm, 3/8mm thickness by yourself at home, you can use a knife on the top surface and bottom surface, it is the best cost performance.

 So this is how you can cut an acrylic sheet or plexiglass at home.
 If you need any further information, we’re always here to help.

 And if you want a detailed guide on how to polish, drill, mold, glue, or bend an acrylic sheet, comment below and we’ll be happy to publish one for you!

 Last but not least, Don’t forget to share this article with your friends and colleagues!

-UVPLASTIC is a leading manufacturer of polycarbonate sheet, meantime, provides machining polycarbonate service.
-And UVACRYLIC, as a subsidiary of UVPLASTIC, which is a leading manufacturer of plexiglass sheet in China, what we can provide are not only high-quality plexiglass sheet but also the service of machining plexiglass sheet.
+UVPLASTIC is a leading manufacturer of polycarbonate sheets, meantime, provides machining polycarbonate service.
+And UVACRYLIC, as a subsidiary of UVPLASTIC, which is a leading manufacturer of plexiglass sheets in China, what we can provide are not only high-quality plexiglass sheets but also the service of custom acrylic.